 - Assist and support customers with nonconforming sewer connections to achieve the recommended sewer connection for their property.

-In addition, Environmental Services will collaborate with the Portland Water Bureau where possible to replace their water lines with earthquake resistant pipe.
+- Collaborate with the Portland Water Bureau to replace water lines with earthquake resistant pipe.

 Sign Up for Updates